lifengren95/llm_economics/README.md

 ## Materials and Recordings

-This will be updated soon after class.
+This is the [Zoom Link](https://umn.zoom.us/rec/share/rkLuSDF9K_VlTbTMLRPvoexnnZKAKkUQanpTFiM9dZMZaXevKd5FBHTTq_alAT8h.ITDfvuRQZBnqwuwf) for this lecture.

 ## Notes

-This class will be recorded and the link will be provided after class.
 Please do not distribute the class materials until the end of this week.
 I have to finishing cross checked the references.